bitcoin-wallet/bitcoin-wallet/wallet/README.recover.md

 lost e.g. on a power outage or computer failure.
 Your desired destination wallet should already be set up and you should have one of its receiving addresses or a QR code at hand.

 You should be at least a bit familiar with the Linux shell.
-Commands indented in this document are meant to be executed as a shell command.
+Commands `in fixed-width font like this` are meant to be executed as a shell command.
 Before you execute each command by pressing return, make sure to understand what it does.
 You will need to adjust some file or directory names.
-Commands starting with "sudo apt" will ask for your permission to install software by requiring your Ubuntu user password.
+Commands starting with `sudo apt` will ask for your permission to install software by requiring your Ubuntu user password.

-PREPARATION
+## PREPARATION

 On your PC, install the following Ubuntu packages: